Cypress Family Lawyer & Estate Planning Attorney

 - The right to speak to the child’s dentist, doctor, or psychologist

 - The right to access to the child’s dental, medical, or psychological records

 In general, Texas courts believe it is in the best interests of children to have both parents involved in their life.
 However, if one parent is deemed unfit, then the other parent (assuming they are not also deemed unfit) will usually be awarded sole custody.
 In addition, if the parents of a child are unmarried, in most cases, custody of the child is automatically awarded to the mother.
 In those situations, for the father to gain custody, he must establish paternity with the court and file for custody.

-Child Support Attorney in Cypress
+Determining Child Support Payments in Texas

 In Texas, the biggest factor in determining child support payments is the gross income of the parent who must pay.
 Sources of gross income used for calculation include: